cedadev/jasmin-help-hugo-hinode/content/docs/short-term-project-storage/nlds.md

 ---

 {{<alert type="info">}}
-This is a new system which will replace both Elastic Tape and JDMA.
+This is a new system which will replace both Elastic Tape and JDMA, but is now available for use.
 {{</alert>}}

 ## Introduction